Appointments

 Training Practice

-We are a training and teaching practice; one of our core values being the education and development of the next generation of doctors.
+We are a training and teaching practice; one of our core values being the education and development of the next generation of clinicians.

-We are very grateful to our patients for their active participation in this education, but if you prefer not to, please tell a help desk member of staff.
+We are very grateful to our patients for their participation in this education, but if you prefer not to, please let us know at the help desk.

 Video Recording of Consultations